Roman Republic

 He argued (at p.
 142) that:

 1. “As best as it can be ascertained, the plaque is a record of the prisoners of war who were acquired as booty by the state of Kish in the course of its territorial conquests.
 The preserved sections of the plaque name 25 conquered places, with one of them (Asha) appearing twice (i 10', ii 7').
 The numbers of prisoners per toponym vary from 50 (i 15') to 6,300 (v 5').
 Given the wide variation among the numbers, there is every reason to think that these are real, and not inflated, figures.
-Since the numbers, as preserved, add up to 28,970 captives, with a significant number of entries presently missing, it is likely that the figure of the total (36,000) likewise is a real one, though probably slightly rounded up”; and
+Since the numbers (as preserved) add up to 28,970 captives, with a significant number of entries presently missing, it is likely that the figure of the total (36,000) is likewise a real one, though probably slightly rounded up”.

 1. “... provides priceless information about the formation and the territorial conquests of the state of Kish during the phases of the ED period.
 In this connection, particularly eloquent is the mention of 6,300 captives acquired in the land of Shubur (Assyria).
 Here, one witnesses not only the oldest occurrence of Assyria's name, but also a palpable proof of Kish’s foreign expansion.
 The plaque also confirms what had been suspected by some scholars (this one among them) about the early Kishite state, [particularly in relation to its putative] hegemonic and militaristic character.
 The figure of 36,000 prisoners of war ... recorded in the plaque is astonishing, since it was not until the advent of Sargon of Akkad and his [successors] that rulers again were able to aspire to similar military feats.
 Because of this, the state of Kish is considered [by these scholars to be] a forerunner of the Sargonic empire.”

-1. “... scarcely proves the existence of a territorial state in the north, [centred on Kish], any more than [the evidence for] Eanatum’s campaigns ... [against enemies from distant cities in the ED IIIb period - see below] prove the existence of a territorial state in the south, centred on Lagash.”
+1. “... scarcely proves the existence of a territorial state in the north, [centred on Kish], any more than [the evidence for] Eanatum’s campaigns ... [against enemies from distant cities, including Shubur, in the ED IIIb period - see the following page] prove the existence of a territorial state in the south, centred on Lagash.”

-Evidence of the Early Dynastic ‘List of Geographical Names’ (LGN)
+Evidence of the ‘List of Geographical Names’ (LGN)

 Map 3: Kish and the LGN